-We’ve boiled down our investing philosophy into three basic principles that we call the Stash Way:
+We’ve boiled down our investing philosophy into two basic principles:

 - Invest regularly